nevrome/mobest/docs/advanced.md

 ```

 ## Similarity search with permutations

+It requires the necessary reference sample input to perform the interpolation, which internally employs `mobest::create_model_grid` and `mobest::run_model_grid`.
+The search then yields a similarity probability value for each grid cell and for each search sample in an object of class `mobest_locateoverview`.
+These probabilities are normalized for each search sample and grid (with the default `normalize = TRUE`).

 `mobest::locate` is actually just a special, simplified interface to `mobest::locate_multi`, which adds another level of complexity.
 It allows multiple input values for `independent`, `dependent`, `kernel`, `search_independent` and `search_dependent` and the result will therefore consider all permutations of these input settings (`independent` and `search_independent` as well as `dependent` and `search_dependent` have to be congruent, though).